satoshilira/whitepaper-site/content/007-lira-decentralized-exchange/_index.md

 The Satoshi LIRA ecosystem offers a decentralized exchange (DEX) that revolutionizes the way users trade cryptocurrencies.
-With additional features such as liquidity mining, staking, and the innovative trading of CRT (Commodity Rebase Tokens), which are paired with commonly traded commodities, the LIRA DEX provides a secure and transparent platform for seamless cryptocurrency exchanges.
+With additional features such as liquidity mining and staking, the LIRA DEX provides a secure and transparent platform for seamless cryptocurrency exchanges.
 By harnessing decentralized technologies, the DEX eliminates the need for intermediaries and fosters a trustless environment for users.